freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/zhang-suen-thinning-algorithm.md

 # --instructions--

-Write a routine to perform Zhang-Suen thinning on the provided image matrix.
+Write a routine to perform Zhang-Suen thinning on the provided `image`, an array of strings, where each string represents single line of the image.
+In the string, `#` represents black pixel, and whitespace represents white pixel.
+Function should return thinned image, using the same representation.

 # --hints--